 On May 3, 2017, the Oversight Board, at the request of the Governor, commenced a Title III case for the Commonwealth by filing a petition for relief under Title III of PROMESA in Title III Court.
 The deadline by which all creditors were required to file their proofs of claim against the Commonwealth was June 29, 2018.
-Approximately 118,397 claims were filed against the Commonwealth in the total aggregate asserted amount of approximately \$33.3 trillion.
-Of this amount, approximately 86,598 claims in the total aggregate asserted amount of approximately \$33.1 trillion have been withdrawn or expunged by an omnibus objection order entered by the Title III Court.
-As a result, approximately 8,932 claims in the total aggregate asserted amount of approximately \$139.5 billion remain outstanding (excluding claims pending objection, marked for future objection, or transferred or waiting to be transferred into ACR).
-The validity of these remaining claims has not yet been determined and such claims remain subject to the claims reconciliation process described in section (vii) below.
+Approximately 119,199 claims were filed against the Commonwealth in the total aggregate asserted amount of approximately \$33.3 trillion.
+Of this amount, approximately 86,598 claims in the total aggregate asserted amount of approximately \$33.2 trillion have been withdrawn or expunged by an omnibus objection order entered by the Title III Court.
+As a result, approximately 4,932 claims in the total aggregate asserted amount of approximately \$12.1 billion remain outstanding (excluding claims pending objection, marked for future objection, or transferred or waiting to be transferred into Administrative Claim Reconciliation).
+The validity of these remaining claims has not yet been determined and such claims remain subject to the claims reconciliation process.
 Accordingly, the numbers and amounts of claims identified above will change over time as objections are filed and determined by the Title III Court.